 Die casting is one of the most widely used casting processes but what is the difference between Gravity Die Casting and Pressure Die Casting?
 Both are casting processes used by NovaCast, so we are well placed to explain the differences and discuss the selection criteria.
 Both forms of Die Casting employ a metal mould into … Read more

 CARBON STEEL ASME SA352 LCC

-One of the most widely used Carbon Steels in the industry.
-This material is used not only in many of the water- and steam-pressure containing systems in power plants but also in the supports for these systems.
+Carbon Steel SA352 LCC is one of the most widely used Carbon Steels in industry.
 Typically referred to as a cast low temp steel, LCC is the common grade for regular temperature applications for cast steel valves.
 The three grades of ASTM A352/A352M are good for temperatures ranging from -50*F to 800* F (where corrosion resistance is not important).
 This specification covers carbon steel castings for valves, fittings, flanges and other pressure-containing parts for low temperature service and the quality required for assembly with other castings or wrought steel parts by fusion welding.

 For detailed Chemical Composition, Typical Mechanical Properties and Comparative Specifications please view the SA352LCC data sheet by filling out the form below.